boardswarm/boardswarm/boardswarm/README.md

 # Boardswarm server

 Boardswarm is a gRPC server exposing APIs useful for interacting with development boards.
-The swarm part of the names comes from the ability of a server to connect to other boardswarm instances, sharing and distributing functionality transparantly for the end-user.
+The "swarm" part of the name comes from the ability of a server to connect to other boardswarm instances, sharing and distributing functionality transparently for the end-user.

 For more info about boardswarm design see the [design document](docs/design.md)